-- 36 points in the discipline of Church History
+- 2 units in the discipline of Church History (CH)

-- 72 points in the discipline of Systematic Theology
+- 4 units in the discipline of Systematic Theology (CT)

 Each course of study for the Bachelor of Ministry:

-- must not include more than 216 points at level 1
+- must not include more than 12 units at Bachelor Level 1.

 Units available for this award: